danielleahenry/danielleahenry/README.md

 # Danielle Henry

 Hi there!
-I’m Danielle, a passionate CS student.
+I’m Danielle, a motivated CS student who enjoys learning and creating with technology.

 ## About Me